Codium-ai/codiumai-vscode-release/README.md

 #### Generate tests

-Generate tests for a function or a class, using the `Generate tests` button above a function/class name, or using CodiumAI panel and choose the desired function/class:
+Generate tests for a function or a class, using the `Test this class/function/method` button above a function/class/method name:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/GenerateTests.png)